ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

-# HTTPS Setup guide
+# How to setup HTTPS

-## Set up a testing environment for enabling HTTPS
+## Set up a testing environment

 Some may find that creating a testing environment for enabling HTTPS preferable to making changes on a production site.